metacpan/metacpan-cpan-extracted/distros/N/Net-SAML2/TUTORIAL.md

 The call to $assertion->valid validates the following for the assertion:

-1. That the $issuer configure in your application is the $audience of the assertion
+1. That the $issuer configured in your application is the $audience of the assertion
 2. That the $saml_request_id is the InResponseTo of the assertion
 3. That the current time is within the NotBefore and NotAfter datetimes of the assertion